Inhabiting the Aerial Plane

 ‘Movement creates shape which is held in dynamic opposition by the use of épaulement’.

 Without using opposition to create the shapes that will become the steps and enchaînements of classical ballet, there can be no real clarity of form and so the dancer has to resort to undue force to generate movement and try to hold their shapes in space.
 As a result, their dancing will appear artificial and strained.

 Gradually, as this notion of ‘descending onto pointe’ becomes understood, a dancer can practise a posé or piqué into a retiré passé or arabesque, with the same feeling of being so well held in the body that they appear as though supported from above by a helium balloon.
 It is at this time that the more advanced technique of ‘rolling down through the shoes’ can also be mastered.
 When a student has become adept enough en pointe at the barre the same principles can then be applied in the centre.

 Cecchetti Technique: Mastery of Co-Ordination

 This schooling, with its adherence to physical principles and an insistence on total co-ordination leads a dancer naturally to the development of technical virtuosity.
-Thus the slight ‘spring’ onto pointe now appears to be not so much of a gimmick, in order to execute those 32 fouettés, but rather is a logical component in a well thought out method of classical ballet training.
+Thus the slight ‘spring’ onto pointe now appears to be not so much of a gimmick, in order to execute those 32 fouettés, but rather, is a logical component in a brilliantly thought out method of classical ballet training.